-Following success as a player at the collegiate, professional and international levels, Ted Donato has begun piling up a long list of accomplishments in 12 years as head coach at his alma mater heading into the 2016-17 campaign.
-The former Crimson captain has guided Harvard to three 20-win season, captured ECAC Hockey and Ivy League championships, claimed four NCAA tournament berths, led his team to six league championship games and five straight appearances at ECAC Hockey championship weekend, coached 11 All-Americans and 10 National Hockey Leaguers and set a new standard for wins by a Harvard coach in his first three seasons.
+Following success as a player at the collegiate, professional and international levels, Ted Donato has piled up a long list of accomplishments in 15 years as head coach at his alma mater at the conclusion of the 2018-19 campaign.
+The former Crimson captain has guided Harvard to four 20-win seasons, captured ECAC Hockey and Ivy League championships, claimed six NCAA tournament berths, a Frozen Four appearance, led his team to six league championship games and five straight appearances at ECAC Hockey championship weekend, coached 11 All-Americans and 16 National Hockey Leaguers and set a new standard for wins by a Harvard coach in his first three seasons.

-The owner of a 176-180-46 career record entering this season, Donato accumulated 56 victories in his first three years.
+The owner of a 238-211-55 career record, Donato accumulated 56 victories in his first three years.
 He is the third Harvard coach to total 50 wins in his first three seasons, joining Bill Cleary ’56 (51 wins), who coached Donato at Harvard, and Ronn Tomassoni (50).
 In 2016-17, Donato became the third Harvard men's hockey coach to eclipse 200 victories, joining Ralph "Cooney" Weiland (315) and William J. Cleary, Jr. (324).

 Donato, who won an NCAA championship as a Crimson player, played in the Olympics and enjoyed a 13-year NHL career, was introduced as the Robert D. Ziff Head Coach of Harvard Men's Ice Hockey July 2, 2004.